brainedblue/ZentrixMedia/README.md

 ## My Role

+I was the sole developer for this project.

-I handled the frontend development and deployment.
+I handled the complete website from frontend development to deployment, including the layout, animations, 3D background, video showcase sections, contact flow, responsiveness, and final production setup.

 My work included:

+- Built the complete website from scratch
-- Building the website structure
+- Created the full frontend structure using HTML, CSS, and JavaScript
-- Creating the 3D visual background
+- Built the 3D animated background using Three.js and WebGL
-- Designing and coding the interactive sections
+- Designed and coded the custom video showcase sections
-- Building the custom video showcase UI
+- Added custom video interactions like play/pause and mute
-- Adding animations and scroll effects
-- Making the site responsive
+- Used SVGs for icons, details, and visual elements
+- Added scroll animations, reveal effects, and animated stats
+- Built the process section with large cards and glowing connecting lines
-- Connecting the inquiry form
+- Created the contact and project inquiry form
+- Integrated FormSubmit for form handling
+- Made the website responsive for desktop and mobile
-- Deploying the website live
+- Deployed the final website on Vercel

 ## Why the Source Code Is Private